Save

 John Rolfe English colonist who bought tobacco seeds to Jamestown.

-England Established 13 colonies along the eastern seaboard of North America.
+England Established 13 colonies along the Eastern Seaboard of North America.

-American Revenue Act Great Britain raised taxes on raw sugar, molasses, silk, wine, and coffee being imported into the colonies - "Sugar Act" - 1764
+Sugar Act 1764 action by Great Britain to tax sugar, molasses, silk, wine, and coffee being imported into the colonies.

 Finsihed Goods A mother country sells ____________________ to a colony.

-American colonists Fought alongside British troops in the French and Indian War.
+American Colonists Fought alongside British troops in the French and Indian War.

-Writs of Assistance General search warrants declared by Britain in an effort to prevent smuggling in the American colonies.
+Writs of Assistance General search warrants declared by Great Britain in an effort to prevent smuggling in the American colonies.

 Samuel Adams and John Hancock Leaders of the Sons of Liberty.